jackyzha0/play/dialogue/defining-play.md

 E: The longer we talk the more amazed I am that we have the word at all.
 A: Yeah - it's such a basic, foundational word, and at the same time is so hard to relate to anything formalized.
 That must be significant.
 E: Maybe a simpler definition is just "it's what kids do".
 A: That's interesting!
 That's probably its realistic origin,  why it feels like such a primary "vocabulary 101" word, *and* why it's so hard to pin down.
-It's a blanket term for the shit that kids get up to when they have unlimited free time, and so it ends up describing something elusive and sacred about being alive.l
+It's a blanket term for the shit that kids get up to when they have unlimited free time, and so it ends up describing something elusive and sacred about being alive.